 Short term rental is defined in Chapter 10 Article XIII.
-Short term rentals shall not be a part of a bed and breakfast, country inn, or hotel.
+Short term rentals shall not be means a residential use of all or a portion of an individual dwelling, not a part of a bed and breakfast, country inn, or hotel, and provided for rent for periods not exceeding 30 days.